Mechanical television: Television demonstrations

+It was the 1907 invention of the first amplifying vacuum tube, the triode, by Lee de Forest, that made the design practical.

 Scottish inventor John Logie Baird in 1925 built some of the first prototype video systems, which employed the Nipkow disk.
 On March 25, 1925, Baird gave the first public demonstration of televised silhouette images in motion, at Selfridge's Department Store in London.
 Since human faces had inadequate contrast to show up on his primitive system, he televised a ventriloquist's dummy named "Stooky Bill" talking and moving, whose painted face had higher contrast.
-By January 26, 1926, he demonstrated the transmission of image of a face in motion by radio.
+By January 26, 1926, he demonstrated the transmission of images of a face in motion by radio.
 This is widely regarded as being the world's first public television demonstration.
 Baird's system used the Nipkow disk for both scanning the image and displaying it.
-A brightly illuminated subject was placed in front of a spinning Nipkow disk set with lenses which swept images across a static photocell.
-The thallium sulphide (Thalofide) cell, developed by Theodore Case in the USA, detected the light reflected from the subject and converted it into a proportional electrical signal.
+A brightly illuminated subject was placed in front of a spinning Nipkow disk set with lenses that swept images across a static photocell.
+The thallium sulfide (thalofide) cell, developed by Theodore Case in the USA, detected the light reflected from the subject and converted it into a proportional electrical signal.
 This was transmitted by AM radio waves to a receiver unit, where the video signal was applied to a neon light behind a second Nipkow disk rotating synchronized with the first.
 The brightness of the neon lamp was varied in proportion to the brightness of each spot on the image.
 As each hole in the disk passed by, one scan line of the image was reproduced.
 Baird's disk had 30 holes, producing an image with only 30 scan lines, just enough to recognize a human face.
 In 1927, Baird transmitted a signal over 438 mi of telephone line between London and Glasgow.
-In 1928, Baird's company (Baird Television Development Company/Cinema Television) broadcast the first transatlantic television signal, between London and New York, and the first shore-to-ship transmission.
+In 1928, Baird's company (Baird Television Development Company/Cinema Television) broadcast the first transatlantic television signal between London and New York, and the first shore-to-ship transmission.
 In 1929, he became involved in the first experimental mechanical television service in Germany.
 In November of the same year, Baird and Bernard Natan of Pathé established France's first television company, Télévision-Baird-Natan.
-In 1931, he made the first outdoor remote broadcast, of The Derby.
+In 1931, he made the first outdoor remote broadcast of The Derby.
 In 1932, he demonstrated ultra-short wave television.
-Baird's mechanical system reached a peak of 240-lines of resolution on BBC television broadcasts in 1936 though the mechanical system did not scan the televised scene directly.
-Instead a 17.5 mm film was shot, rapidly developed and then scanned while the film was still wet.
+Baird's mechanical system reached a peak of 240 lines of resolution on BBC television broadcasts in 1936 though the mechanical system did not scan the televised scene directly.
+Instead, a 17.5 mm film was shot, rapidly developed and then scanned while the film was still wet.